BChan26/Weather-API/README.md

     - Using flexbox to style/organize my HTML elements
     - Customizing colors and table elements (like borders)
     - How to apply a gradient background to the entire page
-    - How to use the "display" style with a value of 'none' and 'flex' to show/hide my map
+    - How to use the "display" style with a value of 'none' and 'flex' and 'block' to show/hide my HTML elements
 - Javascript:
     - How to utilize navigator.geolocation property & getCurrentPosition() method to find the latitude/longitude
     - How to utilize document.querySelector to connect our HTML and Javascript files (DOM)